jDan735/kobra/README.md

 # 🐍 Kobra
-Wrapper for twine &amp; python setup.py.
+Wrapper for `twine` &amp; `python setup.py`.
 The name of this module is not an error but a combination of the words king and cobra.
 ## 💾 Install
 Installing the project by using pip:
 ```